 Know that your only hope is in God.

 Your hope every day is that He has called you.
 Your hope is that He has determined what you should do and who you should be.
-He has given you all the gifts and strength and ALL you have to do, is to get up in the morning, meet with Him, the Lord your God, in prayer and seek to carry out the tasks that’s been laid before you for today.
+He has given you all the gifts and strength and ALL you have to do, is to get up in the morning, meet with Him, the Lord your God, in prayer and seek to carry out the tasks that are laid before you for today.

 Chosen before time.
 Called with effect.